onesy-me/onesy/docs/public/assets/md/library/date/use/is.md

 # is

-Asserts the query between AmauiDate values.
+Asserts the query between OnesyDate values.

 ### Time units